raleighlittles/iTunesDB-Parser/README.md

 If you have any iTunesDB files from the unsupported list and are willing to share, please contact me.

+Special thanks to:

+* @AZProductions
+* @joshkenney

-Special thanks to @AZProductions for providing an iTunesDB file.
+for providing iTunesDB files!